Comparing the Yamaha R1, R3, R6, R7 and R9 - See Specs, Horsepower, and More (2025 Update)

 Yamaha R6: Power, Handling, and Design

 The Yamaha R6 is a high-performance sport motorcycle known for its sleek design and responsive handling.
 With a reputation for being one of the best handling motorcycles in its class, the R6 is a popular choice among riders who value precision and agility on the road or track.
+The R6 doesn’t appear to be in Yamaha’s current production line, so you’ll need to find it on the used market.
+(PS: if you’ve got an R6 you’re ready to sell it, don’t miss our article on how to sell your motorcycle online.)

 Its aerodynamic bodywork and aggressive styling are a testament to Yamaha's racing heritage, and its advanced technology is designed to enhance the rider's experience, making it easier to push the limits and explore the full potential of the motorcycle.